Taina-conde/workforce-app/README.md

 - express: v4.17.1
 - jest: v27.0.6

-## Instruções para iniciar a aplicação
+## Instructions to run the app

-Primeiramente, clone este repositório com `git clone https://github.com/Taina-conde/workforce-app.git`
+First, clone this repository with the command `git clone https://github.com/Taina-conde/workforce-app.git`

 ### Front-end

-Para rodar o script do React App:
+To run the React App:

-- a partir da pasta `workforce-app`, navegue para a pasta do React App: `cd client`.
+- from the `workforce-app` folder, go to the front-end folder: `cd client`.
-- instale as dependências do projeto: `npm install`.
+- install the project's dependencies: `npm install`.
-- inicie o servidor: `npm start`.
+- start the server: `npm start`.
-- verifique no console ou no browser se o React App está rodando em [http://localhost:3000/](http://localhost:3000/).
+- verify if the React App is running on [http://localhost:3000/](http://localhost:3000/).

 ### Back-end

-Assumindo que o NodeJs[https://nodejs.org/en/](Node.js) já se encontra instalado localmente, para iniciar o servidor:
+Supposing the Node.js[https://nodejs.org/en/](Node.js) is already installed, to run the server:

-- a partir da pasta `workforce-app`, navegue para a pasta do servidor: `cd api-server`.
+- from the `workforce-app` folder, fo to the back-end folder: `cd api-server`.
-- instale as dependências do servidor: `npm install`.
+- install the dependencies: `npm install`.
-- inicie o servidor: `node index.js`.
+- start the server: `node index.js`.
-- verifique no console ou no browser se o servidor está rodando em [http://localhost:3001/](http://localhost:3001/).
+- verify if the server is running on [http://localhost:3001/](http://localhost:3001/).